 Excessive debt can be another sign of irresponsibility, or even a lack of impulse control

 Checking Credit Scores: What Employers See

 So, what do employers check for when they run your credit history?
 Well, as it turns out, an employer credit check doesn’t actually yield access to your credit score.

 Instead, the 25% of human resources personnel checking credit scores see a summarized credit report that has been modified to comply with federal law.
 He or she won’t see any of your personal account numbers, your credit score, or other details that could violate regulations governing equal employment opportunity.

 However, those employers can see:

 The good news is that your credit score isn’t impacted by employers checking credit scores.
 It’s considered a soft inquiry, so no point are lost due to the check.
 It’s also worth noting that employers can only check your credit with your consent.

 They’re also required to notify you prior to rejecting your application based on credit information.
 You can be denied a job due to bad credit, but you have to be given an opportunity to explain or correct any credit report mistakes.

 The reality is that most employers are not checking credit scores, and only about 6 percent check every candidate’s credit.
-As a result, most people can get a job even with bad credit.
+As a result, most people can find and get a job fast, even with bad credit.
 However, if you are looking for a job where money management skills or a security clearance are needed, your credit should be a concern.
 To avoid complications in your job search, it’s smart to head off any problems before they raise red flags.
 You should: